linl33/bohemia/shiny/directory/guide.md

 - Go back to the EC2 dashboard
 - Copy and paste the instance ID into the web browser: ec2-18-218-87-64.us-east-2.compute.amazonaws.com
 - Sign in with username rstudio and the password (instance id - get it from the EC2 instance menu)
+- To remove it: sudo apt-get remove --purge rstudio-server

 ## Set up postgresql database